-The Plan of Management and the accompanying Master Plan describe the condition of Kempt Field and address the requirements above.
+The Plan of Management and the accompanying Masterplan describe the condition of Kempt Field and address the requirements above.

-Under Section 36(4) land is to be categorised as one or more of the following:
+Under Section 36(4) of the Act land is to be categorised as one or more of the following:

 - a) a natural area,

 - b) a sportsground,

 - c) a park,

 - d) an area of cultural significance,

 - e) general community use.